benisalla/micro-tiny-gpt-from-scratch/README.md

 We combined approximately 5 million files from the OpenWebText dataset, roughly equivalent to a quarter of the entire OpenWebText corpus.
 Subsequently, we performed the following steps:

-1. We used the GPT-2 tokenizer, also known as "r50k," to tokenize the dataset.
+1. We used the GPT-2 tokenizer, also known as "r50k_base" to tokenize the dataset.
 ```
+import tiktoken
+tokenizer = tiktoken.get_encoding("r50k_base")

 ```